 I just searched for a definition of "writerly" and found this:

-2. characterized by the qualities of a writer's craft, esp. by those that reflect a self-conscious display of literary techniques
+1. of or characteristic of a writer2. characterized by the qualities of a writer's craft, esp. by those that reflect a self-conscious display of literary techniques

 But "self-conscious display" suggests pretension, and being pretentious is not what I think of when I hear "writerly."
 Pretension is when someone tries far too hard to be writerly and ends up with a convoluted mess.
 When I write something I consider writerly, in a sense it's because -- albeit with mental effort -- I stumbled on the turn of phrase that flowed most simply and effortlessly.